jack-gk/coursework2/Weekly Log.md

 #### Lauren

-- [ ] uml class diagram had been finished in the previous week
+- [x ] uml class diagram had been finished in the previous week